futurice/futulingo/README.md

 Each audio file is named based on the word/phrase in english, and suffixed by an incremental id.

+## Contributing

+We have not yet decided what to do next, so unless there are clear errors in these materials, we are unlikely to accept contributions right now.

+You are very welcome to fork this repo and expand it for your own purposes!
+Please mind the ShareAlike license though, if you do.

 ## Contributors

 The following people have contributed to this audio course.